coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

     may attempt a new saving throw to break free of the influence altogether.
--   A *charmed* character who is openly attacked by the creature who *charmed* him or by that creature's apparent allies is automatically freed of the spell or effect.
+-   A *charmed* character who is openly attacked by the creature who *charmed* him or by that creature’s apparent allies is automatically freed of the spell or effect.

 Compulsion is a different matter altogether.
-A compulsion overrides the subject's free will in some way or simply changes the way the subject's mind works.
+A compulsion overrides the subject’s free will in some way or simply changes the way the subject’s mind works.
 A charm makes the subject a friend of the caster; a compulsion makes the subject obey the caster.

-Regardless of whether a character is charmed or compelled, he won't volunteer information or tactics that his master doesn't ask for.
+Regardless of whether a character is charmed or compelled, he won’t volunteer information or tactics that his master doesn’t ask for.

 ### Cold Immunity